tommasobertoni/MKCache/README.md

 and performances, proportionally to the amount of "twin" requests executed concurrently.

 This behavior can be disabled by setting `cache.ReuseRunningAsyncFetchers = false;` (default is `true`).

+For a running demo, check out the [sample](samples/MKCache.Sample/) project.